Shoulder Pain Relief

 Once the root of your shoulder pain has been determined, your physical therapist will design a treatment plan based on your individual needs.
 This will typically include gentle exercises, which have proven to ease the pain of osteoarthritis and reduce the stiffness of frozen shoulder.
 They may also include more specialized techniques, such as ice and heat therapies, athletic training, or ergonomics.
 Strengthening programs may also be implemented as a way to rehabilitate injured muscles or help stabilize a shoulder that is prone to dislocation.

 Raise your arms for the simple shoulder pain relief method.
-If you are suffering from shoulder pain, contact The Fit Institute (TFI) today at Chicago, IL to secure your appointment and get started on the path toward recovery!
+If you are suffering from shoulder pain, contact The Fit Institute (TFI) today at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL to secure your appointment and get started on the path toward recovery!